awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
 This application requires a user to log in.
 For more information, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/index.htm).

 This tutorial guides you through creating the AWS Tracker application.
-Once the application is developed, you'll learn how to deploy it to AWS Elastic Beanstalk.

 The following figure shows you the structure of the Java project.

 ![AWS Tracking Application](images/project0.png)